-- otherClock A clock object representing another clock. - ticks A time (tick value) for this clock

-Returns The tick value of the otherClock that represents the same moment in time.
+- otherClock A clock object representing another clock. - ticks A time (tick value) for this clock - Returns The tick value of the otherClock that represents the same moment in time, or Not a number (nan)

 Throws NoCommonClock if there is no common ancestor clock (meaning it is not possible to convert returns The specified tick value of this clock converted to the timescale of the parent clock.